 Visit Merriam Hall on Facebook!

-Merriam is a theme-based living learning community focused on green/sustainable living, environmental activism, and outdoor programming.
-Because of its unique theme, returning students must apply to live in the building and first year students are placed there with other students from their First Year Seminar courses.
+Merriam Hall is the environmentally conscious theme-based living learning community focused on sustainable living, environmental activism, and outdoor programming.
+Because of its unique theme and popularity, returning students must apply to live in the building in the spring semester and first year students are placed there with other students based on their First Year Seminar courses.

 Merriam Hall houses a community of 100 students in air-conditioned, double with a few triple-occupancy rooms with hallway bathrooms.
 The average room size in Merriam is 12’ by 17’.
 The hall features sustainable appliances, low-flow showerheads, highly efficient light bulbs, furniture made from eco-friendly or recycled material, and motion sensor light switches.
 The walls are covered with low-toxic paint and most of the carpet has a high level of recycled content.